Kong/kongponents/docs/components/input-switch.md

 #### disabled

-You can add `disabled` attribute to disallow interactivity.
+You can add the `disabled` attribute to disallow interactivity.

 <KInputSwitch disabled v-model="vModel7" label="Disabled" />